bombasticSlacks/Reclaimers/Game/Hostile-Groups.md

 Humans have been killing each other since we have existed, space travel hasn't reduced this occurrence.
 There is a large collection of factions looking to harm and disrupt [CentGov](Game/Terms-And-Jargon#CentGov) and its people.

 ### Coalition Of The God King
-A group of highly advanced humans who have a large cathedral like mega ship that they slowly travel the stars in preaching their religion and attempting to convert local stations (sometimes with great hostility).
+A group of highly advanced humans who have a large cathedral like mega ship that they slowly travel the stars on preaching their religion and attempting to convert local stations (sometimes with great hostility).
 Truthers come from secret societies that believed the apocalypse was an event from God and that the God King was sent to deliver them to the stars.
-With a heavy focus on melee and psionic combat, the Coalition of the God King has plenty of power.
+With a heavy focus on melee and psychic combat, the Coalition of the God King has plenty of power.
 They are also known to send out small retinues with a preacher and guards, demanding loyalty and tithes.

 ### Profiteers
 Pirates coming from a history of anarcho-capitalists and military looters.
 Having stolen and scuttled ships capable of travel they now attempt to increase their reach over the galaxy, sowing chaos and taking anything they want in the process.